-RSPT 2135 PEDIATRIC ADVANCED LIFE SUPPORT (0-3) CREDIT 1 Prerequisite: Admission into the Respiratory Care Program
+RSPT 2135 PEDIATRIC ADVANCED LIFE SUPPORT (0-3) CREDIT 1

 A comprehensive course designed to develop the skills for resuscitation of the infant and child.
 Includes strategies for preventing cardiopulmonary arrest and identification of high risk infants and children.
 May include certification.